 When connecting access devices including the Meraki MS series switches, it is important to first ensure that a root bridge has been properly configured.
 In a larger switch fabric, this is typically done on the core switch.

 Spanning tree will use several values to elect the root bridge.
-Once elected, this information is displayed per switch in the Meraki dashboard interface under Monitor > switches for reference.
+Once elected, this information is displayed per switch in the Meraki dashboard interface under Switch > Monitor > Switches.

 Automatic edge port

-MS switches will automatically place all ACCESS type interfaces into EDGE mode.
-This will cause for the interface to immediately transition the port into STP forwarding mode upon linkup.
+MS switches will automatically place all access interfaces into EDGE mode.
+This will cause the interface to immediately transition the port into STP forwarding mode upon linkup.
 The port still participates in STP.
 So if the port is to be a part of the loop, the port eventually transitions into STP blocking mode.